 Eva's Definition of Forgiveness

-Forgiveness is a way of healing oneself from pain, trauma, and/or tragedy.
+Forgiveness is a way of healing oneself from pain, trauma, and tragedy.
 It is a means of self-liberation and self-empowerment.

 Forgiving is not forgetting.
-It is in many cases impossible to forget events that deeply affect us.
-They shape our lives for better or worse.
-In the case of the Holocaust, it is important to remember and educate.
+In many cases, it is impossible to forget events that deeply affect our lives.
+They shape our lives for better or for worse.

-Forgiving does not mean that we condone the evil deeds of the Nazis and/or other perpetrators, nor does it mean we wish them to be granted amnesty or political asylum.
+Forgiving does not mean we condone the evil deeds of the Nazis or other perpetrators.
+But in some cases, giving amnesty clears the issue for the victim.
 The question of justice is separate from the issue of forgiveness.

-This concept of forgiveness has little or nothing to do with the perpetrators.
+This concept of forgiveness has little or nothing to do with the perpetrator.
 It has everything to do with the need of victims to be free from the pain inflicted upon them.

 This concept of forgiveness has nothing to do with any religion.
 All people yearn to live free of the pain and burden of the past.
-If it is confined to one religion, or any religion, then some people will not be able to access it.
+If it is confined to one religion, then some people will not be able to access it.

-Forgiveness is more than “letting go.”
+Forgiveness is more than just letting go.
 It is proactive rather than passive.
-We become victims involuntarily, when a person or entity with power takes away our power to use our mind and body in the way we choose.
+We become victims involuntarily, when a person or entity with power takes away our power to use our mind or body or both.
 Something was done to us that put us in a position of feeling powerless.
-Thus the conscious choice to forgive provides healing, liberation, and reclamation of this power.
+Thus, the conscious choice to forgive provides healing, liberation, and reclamation of this lost power.